Is there a Golden Parachute in Sannikov's principal-agent problem?: Sannikov's contracting problem

 \begin{example} Let $u(\pi):=\pi^{1/\gamma}$, and $\rho\neq r$ with $\rho<\gamma r$, then $F(y)=-y^\gamma$, and we compute directly

 and it follows from {\rm \Cref{prop:Fbar}} that

 \end{example}

 \begin{remark} The normalisation of the running rewards of the principal and the agent by their corresponding discount rates in {\rm \Cref{Agent0}} and {\rm \Cref{Principal0}}, is not fundamental, \emph{per se}.
-However, the face--lifted principal's benefit function plays a crucial role to relate equivalent formulations of the problem.
+However, the face-lifted principal's benefit function plays a crucial role to relate equivalent formulations of the problem.
 Consider for instance the agent's criterion

 which differs from $J^{\rm A}$ in \eqref{Agent0} by the form of discount factor $\mathrm{e}^{-rt}$ instead of $r\mathrm{e}^{-rt}$.
 Similarly, change the principal's criterion to